nirmathur/dr-ophthalmology-tool/README.md

 # Diabetic Retinopathy Detection (Image-Based)

+This project began as a competition submission, but it’s grown into something more meaningful.

+It’s now a lightweight, modular AI pipeline designed to help clinicians experiment with, understand, and adapt DR detection models for their patient populations.
+Built with open tools and explainability at its core, it’s a rebuttal to the idea that AI in healthcare must be a black box.

+ It trains fast.
+ It shows why it made its decision (Grad-CAM).
+ It can be adapted to different datasets, populations, and resource settings.

+This isn’t meant to replace state-of-the-art systems like Google’s.
+It’s for researchers, students, and clinicians who want a transparent, hands-on foundation for retinal AI  and the ability to customise, critique, and deploy it on their terms.

 This repository uses **EfficientNetB3 + Grad-CAM** to classify retinal images from the APTOS 2019 blindness detection dataset.

 ## Dataset